Victory-class multi-role combat vessel: Design and construction

-Swedish firm Saab Kockums and Danish firm Odense Maritime Technology (OMT) were originally two of the competitors for the MRCV program, with the Swedish basing its design on the Visby-class corvette and the Danish on the Absalon-class and Iver Huitfeldt-class frigates, but they subsequently merged their designs to form a single proposal, using Saab Kockums' combat and propulsion systems together with OMT's hull design.
+Swedish firm Saab Kockums and Danish firm Odense Maritime Technology (OMT) were originally two of the competitors for the MRCV program, with the Swedish basing its design on the Visby-class corvette and the Danish on the Absalon-class and Iver Huitfeldt-class frigates.
+They subsequently merged their designs to form a single proposal, using Saab Kockums' combat and propulsion systems together with OMT's hull design and payload management system.
+OMT is officially a subcontractor to Saab Kockums, but the two companies proceeded on the bid on an equal basis, ultimately winning over other bids for the MRCV program.

 The Defence Science and Technology Agency (DSTA) signed a contract with Saab Kockums for the latter to provide six composite superstructures for the MRCV on 22 August 2024.
 Saab Kockums will develop detailed designs and handle the production and assembly of the composite superstructure in partnership with OMT.
-The composite superstructure is claimed to improve the ship's stability by lowering the center of gravity.
+The composite superstructure is claimed to improve the ship's stability by lowering the center of gravity, weighing 50% lighter than steel.
+Nevertheless, the 60,000kg forward mast had to be disassembled and shipped from Sweden in flatpacks, as it was too heavy to transport in one piece.
+The mast was then locally reassembled by Penguin Shipyard International in collaboration with Saab.

 ST Engineering created a virtual model of the MRCV to test the design, which eliminated the need to build a physical prototype, allowing for reworks to be done more efficiently.
-The DSO National Laboratories (DSO) is also involved in the project.

-The first-of-class, Victory, was launched at ST Engineering's Benoi Yard on 21 October 2025 by the spouse of Defence Minister Chan Chun Sing, in a ceremony officiated by the minister.
+The DSO National Laboratories (DSO) is also involved in the project in an unspecified capacity.
+The lead ship was launched at ST Engineering's Benoi Yard on 21 October 2025 by the spouse of Defence Minister Chan Chun Sing, in a ceremony officiated by the minister.
 Gul Yard will then take over Victorys fitting out and sea trials.
+As of April 2026, the MRCV program had reached the stage where work was progressing on four hulls simultaneously.